Celainy Obispo

-Celainy Obispo (born 5 October 2000) is a footballer who plays as a defender for Feyenoord.
+Celainy Obispo (born 5 October 2000) is a footballer who plays as a defender for Frauen-Bundesliga club Hamburger SV.
 Born in the mainland Netherlands, she is a Curaçao international.

-Early life
+She has previously played for Vrouwen Eredivisie club Feyenoord.

+Club career

 Obispo was born in 2000 in the Netherlands.
-She started playin football at the age of five.

-Career

-Obispo started her career with Dutch side ADO Den Haag.
-In 2021, she signed for Dutch side Feyenoord.
+She started playing football at the age of five, starting her career with Dutch side ADO Den Haag.
+In 2021, she signed for Dutch side Feyenoord, where she eventually ascended to the role of team captain.
+She became the first-ever player to make 100 league appearances for Feyenoord.

+On 28 June 2026, Obispo signed for German club Hamburger SV.

 Style of play

 Obispo mainly operates as a defender.
 She is known for her heading ability.

 Personal life

 Obispo is a native of Rotterdam, the Netherlands.
 She has regarded Brazil international Marcelo as her football idol.